ndf-zz/asfv1/README.md

 	PACC <- ACC
 	LR <- delay[ADDR_PTR/256]

+Notes:

+   - 15 bit delay addresses in ADDR_PTR are left-aligned 8 bits,
+     they can be accessed using the real value 0->0.9999 or directly by multiplying the desired delay address by 256.

 Example:

 		or	1234<<8		; load 1234*256 into ACC
 		wrax	ADDR_PTR,0.0	; save to ADDR_PTR and clear ACC
 		rmpa	0.25		; add 0.25 * delay[1234] to ACC
+		clr
+		or	0.5		; load 0.5 into ACC
+		wrax	ADDR_PTR,0.0	; save the address pointer rmpa	0.7		; add 0.7 * delay[0x4000]

 ### wra ADDRESS, MULTIPLIER